BoxcarsAI/boxcars/README.md

 ```
 ### More Examples
 See [this](https://github.com/BoxcarsAI/boxcars/blob/main/notebooks/boxcars_examples.ipynb) Jupyter Notebook for more examples.

+For the new Swagger boxcar, see [this](https://github.com/BoxcarsAI/boxcars/blob/main/notebooks/swagger_examples.ipynb) Jupyter Notebook.

 Note, some folks that we talked to didn't know that you could run Ruby Jupyter notebooks.
 [You can](https://github.com/SciRuby/iruby).